Last Updated: November 24, 2022

 If you glance back at our third paragraph above, you will see that our experience as community planners leads us to back a "well-executed" civilian oversight board.
 The quality of that execution is critical.

 Before we give you a few specific suggestions, it is important to think for a moment about where civilian oversight, also called civilian review, fits into the overall picture in crime prevention.
 We think the positive feedback loop runs as follows:

 1. A well-balanced and wise civilian oversight board was in place and functioning before an incident involving police shooting an unarmed person occurred.
-Because such incidents are automatically referred to the civilian oversight board, and because the public already has confidence in this board to make wise decisions, chaotic and violent protests featuring out-of-town protesters and anarchists are minimized.
+Because such incidents are automatically referred to the civilian oversight board, and because the public already has confidence in this board to make wise decisions, chaotic and violent protests attracting out-of-town protesters and anarchists may be minimized.

 2. The public gains confidence that eventually police who abuse their power and privilege will be brought to justice, that police departments are something more than a conspiracy of silence among the brotherhood, and that the community can deal with ambiguous situations in which police officers made a questionable choice or merely one that turned out in the worst possible way.

 3. Increased public trust in police then results in greater cooperation with police, a disintegration of the "no snitch" culture in some neighborhoods, more witnesses coming forward, and lower suspicion of the criminal justice system as a whole.

 4. A culture of more cooperative and forthcoming witnesses lead to more arrests and punishment of offenders, taking these people off the streets before they can commit another crime.
 Thus we have some real crime prevention.